mantonios107/attrs-fr-embs/scripts/face/README.md

 ```

 To run RetinaFace, it is necessary to have previously downloaded the onnx model det_10g.onnx.
 This model comes from insightface library (pip install or from git)
-Note: Pierrick could not test the script version directly on the cluster

 ## 3. Run recognition models